 In other words, much of what we “remember” is rationalized into a self-narrative that allows us to think of our life as a coherent string of events.
 Jean Piaget, who coined the term, argued that we construct our experiences into schemata so we can make sense of the world.

-- The War of the Ghosts: a study of narrative reconstruction on YouTube
+- The War of the Ghosts: a study of narrative reconstruction – YouTube

-- War of the Ghosts studies successfully replicated on YouTube
+- Can War of the Ghosts studies be successfully replicated?

-Repeat the experiment of Bartlett and let the students experience of how their schema alters the way they remember a strange tale.
-We found this guide for the reconstruction of the experiment in class.
+Repeat the experiment of Bartlett and let your students experience how their schema alters the way they remember a strange tale.